-- Expand its California retail footprint, particularly in the Bay and Northern California areas. - Continue to increase sell-through of in-house brands at Company-controlled retail stores. - Improve its cannabis production/manufacturing capabilities. - Expand wholesale and B2B sales of its cannabis products; and
+- Expand its California retail footprint, particularly in the Bay and Northern California areas. - Continue to increase sell-through of in-house brands at Company-controlled retail stores. - Improve its cannabis production/manufacturing capabilities. - Expand wholesale and B2B sales of its cannabis products; and - Launch at least two new in-house brands.

-1 This section contains forward looking information and is based on a number of risks and assumptions, including those described under
+1 This section contains forward looking information and is based on a number of risks and assumptions, including those described under "Assumptions and Expectations".

-[&]quot;Assumptions and Expectations".
 See "Cautionary Note Regarding Forward-Looking Statements".

-Management's Discussion and Analysis For the three months ended March 31, 2020
+Management's Discussion and Analysis For the three and six months ended June 30, 2020